Samialqadi/Text-Sentiment-Visualizer/PROPOSAL.md

 # Final Project Proposal
+## My background
+I am a CS + Ling major, so I have a good idea by now of linguistic sentiment analysis.
+For this project, much of the NLP will be taken off my shoulders through the API used, however I will likely find my background useful when it comes to extending the project later on.
+Also, I have experience implementing APIs and JSON from this course and previous course, so I should be able to use these experiences for the project's success.
 ## What I want my project to do:
 I would like my project to visualize a body of text.
 ### Minimum Viable Product: